 Filing for a personal leave

 Once you have an idea of what you might do on a leave, meet with an academic dean to discuss your plans and to request that the necessary paperwork be filed.
 It is essential that you understand how a leave might affect your academic progress and degree completion plans before taking your leave.
 Please note that students who are on any kind of leave for more than five years are not guaranteed readmission to Brown.

 Students wishing to take a personal leave once a semester is underway must do so no later than the mid-semester deadline, as indicated on the Registrar's academic calendar.

 Students on personal leave for fewer than five years may contact the Dean of the College office no later than April 1 to return in the subsequent fall.
 To return in the spring, contact the DOC no later than October 1.
 These deadlines allow readmitted students to participate in online pre-registration for the semester of their return.

 Students on any kind of leave for more than five years must apply for permission to return to Brown by February 1 for fall semester readmission and by July 1 for spring semester readmission.
 Students on a personal leave or academic suspension should contact Deputy Dean Christopher Dennis for instructions.
-Students who left Brown on a medical should contact Dean Maria Suarez in the Office of Student Life.
+Students who left Brown on a medical should contact Interim Dean Tim Shiner in Student Support Services.